tezos/tezos-mirror/docs/developer/proposal_testing.rst

 and on a context imported from Mainnet.

-Run the migration on the sandbox
+Run the Migration on the Sandbox
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If we run the migration on an empty context, then we would start a sandboxed